m3hreen/eventhive/README.md

 > **The backend MUST be running** for: login/signup, RSVP, polls, inbox/chat, matchmaking, and reminders.
 It should already be running since the command should run all concurrently.

+Watch this video if you need help `https://youtu.be/E0MzKak7egc`
 ---

 ## User Roles